Blog

 There are entire sections of dark web forums designed to smoke out researchers so you have to have a high degree of emotional intelligence and an ability to compartmentalize your personality.

-Our dark web operatives must have the maturity to take one hat off, put another on and become somebody that is a reprehensible personality.
+Dark web operatives must have the maturity to take one hat off, put another on and become somebody that is a reprehensible personality.
 Then, they have to have the maturity to know when to take that hat off and pivot to talk to colleagues and clients after engaging with uncouth criminals in their language.

 Tradecraft, training practice, and virtually unconditional support from a close-knit dark ops team are paramount.
-The process, the tradecraft, the training, and the person – every component has to be right to operate and succeed in this type of role.
+The process, the tradecraft, the training, and the person: Every component has to be right to operate and succeed in this type of role.

-As the old saying goes “as above, so below.”
+As the old saying goes, “as above, so below.”
 This is true of the dark web.
 Having a team on the inside that understands what is important, dispels myths, and knows when a threat has credibility is critical to make decisions that keep your brand, and your people, safe.

 Additionally, your team can deploy the following tips to more easily understand threats in the criminal underground:

 • Always ask your dark ops team for context surrounding any potential threats.
 Not every underground actor is a serious threat; some are all talk.
 Knowing the difference saves time, energy, and money.
+Remember Vecna’s illusions: some threats look devastating but collapse under the right context, including data security breaches on the dark web.

-There are so many more elements of the dark web that can help your team succeed.
-Learn more about how ZeroFox can help protect your business with dark web intelligence and check out the rest of the video series here.
+Learn how ZeroFox can help protect your business with dark web intelligence by scheduling a demo and check out the rest of the video series here.

-Tags: Dark OpsDeep & Dark WebThreat Intelligence
+Tags: Dark Web MonitoringThreat Intelligence

 See ZeroFox in action